This July, I had the opportunity to share our eBay journey with other sellers while lecturing at the eBay Open event in Las Vegas.

 I’ve asked to interview Cori for our blog to share her unique insights.

 How Cori was charitable and grew a $10m/year Business

 Abstract: Cori donates 100% of proceeds from weekly auctions that are offered with a free combined shipping.
 The auctions draw in shoppers who relate with the cause and Cori’s values.
 The same shoppers then buy 4,5 or 6 more “for profit” items to utilize the free combined shipping.
-Everybody wins; shoppers get a great deal on packaging materials and get to donate to a good cause, Cori earns new customers and charities are getting a donation.
+This eBay for charity concept is a win-win; shoppers get a great deal on packaging materials and get to donate to a good cause, Cori earns new customers and charities are getting a donation.

 Turning a Personal Pain into a Business Idea

 From a small one woman show, to a multi-state corporation; In 2015 eBay interviewed Cori, and summarized her story in these words –

 In her eBay profile, Cori describes how her business got started –

 Cori needed affordable and quality shipping materials and to get a volume discount, she had to buy more than she needed.
 Realizing that other sellers probably share her pain, she sold the remains on eBay and that’s how her business UpaknShip was born.

 Find a Way to Connect and Make it about People

 When I asked Cori what’s her top advise for sellers, she immediately said: Make it personal!